 The Marple adaptation of A Caribbean Mystery combines Fleming's explanation with the Christie character; in it, Miss Marple briefly encounters Ian Fleming at the resort she is staying at, and during their conversation while waiting for a lecture on native birds to commence he remarks that he's writing a spy adventure but is stumped for a name for his hero.
 Cue the lecturer, who just happens to be called James Bond...

-Historical Real Life example: perhaps the most well known of the few American survivors of The Alamo (who made it because he was a messenger sent away to tell of what was going on, and therefore wasn't there for the carnage) was named James Bond.
+Historical Real Life example: perhaps the best known of the few American survivors of the Alamo (who made it because he was a messenger sent away to tell of what was going on, and therefore wasn't there for the carnage) was named James Bond.

 Vampires whose bodies are largely composed of sparkly minerals?
 Check.
 Abusive vampire/human love affairs with nonstop bed-breaking sex?
 Check.
-Improvised cesarian section on a human who's impregnated with an unprecedented vampire offspring?
-Check.
-Actually a good novel?
-Check ... if it's The Stress Of Her Regard (1989) by Tim Powers, and not that crapsack series with the black covers.
+Improvised Caesarean section on a human who's impregnated with an unprecedented vampire offspring?
+Check ... if it's The Stress Of Her Regard (1989) by Tim Powers, and not Literature/Twilight ]].

 There are probably many Harry Potter fans who think that J. K. Rowling invented veela.
 They are a staple of East European folklore.